nijnstein/BLAST-Documentation/README.md

 ag = 1 * 10 * 3 * (3 + 4 * 2);
 ```

-Vector example with some script debuging features:
+Vector example with some script debuging features and insights into BLAST's stack usage, it uses less data and code bytes while keeping execution flat for the interpretation:
 ```

  a = maxa((1 2 3), (4 5 6), (7 8 9));